 Measuring Graphene with a Benchtop Raman Spectrometer

-Graphene and other carbon nanomaterials can be characterized with a small benchtop Raman spectrometer using the procedure described in this report
+Graphene and other carbon nanomaterials can be characterized with a small benchtop Raman spectrometer using an implemented software tool.

 Get the document